 What is an assumable mortgage?

 Assumable mortgage – A mortgage that can be transferred with no change in terms.
 Most VA/FHA/ & some Adjustable Rate loans are assumable.
-We have the tools to help you verify your loan is assumable.
+We have the tools to help you verify if any loan is assumable.

 - FHA Assumable Mortgages – All FHA mortgages made after December 14, 1989, can be assumed.
 All FHA mortgages made before December 1, 1986 are assumable.
 This means there was only 3 years where FHA mortgages were not assumable.
 These FHA Mortgages can be assumed with a buyer credit approval.
-See page 710 of the FHA Handbook
+See HUD facts here HUD General Assumption info doc or See page 710 of the FHA Handbook

 - VA Assumable Mortgages – Any VA mortgages made before March 1, 1988, is assumable.
 The buyer must be credit qualified.
 If the seller is a veteran, they should confirm how this will affect their VA eligibility.